KoenDeleij/Mvx.Plugin.Style/Readme.md

 		local:MvxBind="Font Empty,Converter=FontResource,ConverterParameter=H1" />

 Note the *Empty* object to bind to.
 For now you'll just need a string or object thats empty to bind to in your model.
 To force this, you can use the IStylable interface.

+### Bold font

+If you want to use the bold font for android, you'll have to use a converter :

+	<TextView
+		android:layout_width="match_parent"
+		android:layout_height="wrap_content"
+		local:MvxBind="AttributedText ViewModelAttributedText,Converter=AttributedBold,ConverterParameter='H1'"
+		local:MvxFont="Font MessageBodyText" />

+Note that in this case H1 must have a BoldFont property added.